2nd Sunday of Advent

 Words of Institution

-Lord’s Prayer (Spoken)
+Lord’s Prayer (Sung)

 Invitation to Communion